Strike! (musical): Performances and adaptations

 After two private workshops in 2003, a public outdoor "preview" of Strike! was performed at Old Market Square in Winnipeg on 15 May 2004.
 In May 2005, the full play was premiered at Rainbow Stage in Winnipeg's Kildonan Park as an independent production.
 The next fall, a revamped version premiered at Saskatoon's Persephone Theatre.

 On 15 May 2007, a special performance at Winnipeg's Burton Cummings Theatre was recorded for national broadcast on CBC Radio.
 The theatre was chosen in part because it had been used as a meeting-place for labour activists prior to the 1919 strike.
 The radio adaptation was broadcast on Labour Day, 3 September 2007.
 In May 2009, an outdoor, street spectacle version of the musical premiered in front of Winnipeg City Hall—the site of the original events that inspired the musical.
 Summer productions of the full-scale musical were held at the Canwest Centre for the Performing Arts in July/August 2009 and 2010.
 The Edmonton premiere of the musical occurred on 24 April 2013 in conjunction with Workshop West Theatre, at the Timms Centre for the Performing Arts.

 Adaptations

-A interactive script/CD book based on Strike! was released by Playwrights Canada Press on 10 December 2007.
+An interactive script/CD book based on Strike! was released by Playwrights Canada Press on 10 December 2007.

 Mike's Bloody Saturday, a documentary film about the events that inspired the musical (i.e., the controversy surrounding the death of Mike Sokolowski), premiered on 7 October 2011, and was written, produced, and directed by Danny Schur—the composer/producer/co-writer of Strike!.

 A 17-minute film adaptation of Strike! was produced in 2007, and was meant to solicit interest in producing a feature film—which came to be with the 2019 film Stand!.